Palgongsan

-Palgongsan, also Palgong Mountain, and previously called Gongsan during the Goryeo dynasty, is a mountain in southeastern South Korea, lying on an outlier of the Taebaek range.
-It stands on the northeastern border between Daegu metropolitan city and North Gyeongsang province (including the districts of Chilgok County, Gunwi County, Yeongcheon, and Gyeongsan).
+Palgongsan, also Palgong Mountain, and previously called Gongsan, also Gong Mountain during the Later Three Kingdoms period, is a mountain in southeastern South Korea, lying on an outlier of the Taebaek range.
+It stands on the northeastern border between Daegu and North Gyeongsang Province (including the districts of Chilgok County, Gunwi County, Yeongcheon, and Gyeongsan).
 Its peak is 1193 m above sea level.

 The mountain is the site of a number of cultural and natural heritage sites.
 These include Buddhist shrines from the Silla period or later, including the large and active temple of Donghwasa and the Gunwi Triad Budda Grotto (National Treasure 109).
-In addition, in 927 the Battle of Gong Mountain was fought between Hubaekje and Goryeo forces on the mountain's southern slope.
+In addition, in the 9th month of 927, the Battle of Gongsan) was fought between Hubaekje and Goryeo forces on the mountain's southern slope.

-Natural treasures include the standing stone of Gatbawi, so called from its resemblance to a traditional Korean horsehair hat, or gat.
+Natural treasures include the stone Buddha statue of Gatbawi, so-called due to its stone hat which resembles the traditional Korean horsehair hat, or gat.

 The mountain, connected to downtown Daegu by bus, is a popular site for weekend outings from the city.

+From 2019 to 2022 and again in 2025, Palgongsan has been selected for the '100 Must-Visit Tourist Spots of Korea,' jointly designated by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.

+History

+In the 9th year of King Sinmun of Unified Silla (689 AD), when an attempt was made to move the capital from Seorabeol to Dalgubeol, this mountain was worshiped by the people as the central mountain in the region.

+In 927, at the time of the Later Three Kingdoms, Kyŏn Hwŏn of Later Baekje led forces into Silla, capturing and executing King Gyeongae, and installed King Gyeongsun as his puppet monarch before he turned his army toward Goryeo.
+Hearing of the news, Taejo planned a strike with 5,000 cavalrymen to attack Kyŏn's troops on the way back home at this mountain.
+According to the legend, King Taejo and Sin Sung-gyŏm exchanged their armor so that the king would be able to escape the battlefield.
+While Taejo escaped the battlefield, Sin and the remaining army fought bravely against the Later Baekje army.
+But eventually his army was routed and in the woods Sin was shot with arrows and was killed by the enemy.
+Also Kim Nak who is another general died, and the name of this battle is called the Battle of Gongsan.
+Taejo escapes from this mountain and flees alone to the mountain (Apsan), and he spends a few days hiding in a large cave at the peak of Apsan.
+While Taejo retreated from the battle and went to Apsan Mountain, he left many place names related to him in Daegu.

-Portions of the mountain were designated a provincial park in 1980.
+Portions of the mountain were designated a provincial park in May 1980.

+Portions of the mountain were designated a national park in 23 May 2023.